 Though CODOS sells its own beans, the progressive coffee shop also sells bean from a variety of Hamburg roasters in a ‘show of community support.’
 Whichever beans you order, plan to stand while you drink your coffee or take it to enjoy on the go – seats are sparse at CODOS.

 CODOS has two Hamburg locations.
 We frequented the location at Bartelsstraße 26, 20357 Hamburg, Germany.

 Stockholm Espresso Club

 Stockholm Espresso Club provides a Swedish coffee drinking experience from coffee beans imported from Stockholm’s Koppi Roasters to design elements featuring clean lines and soothing tones.
 This Hamburg cafe takes the concept even further by serving sweet treats like kanelbuallar cinnamon pastries ideal for fika, Sweden’s traditional coffee break shared among friends.

 The Scandinavian theme starts with Owner David Vahabi who hails from Sweden.
 He has infused his Hamburg coffee shop with lagom or the right amount of details like free Wi-Fi and ample seating to ensure a balance between comfort and quality.
 If you close your eyes, you may think you’re drinking coffee in Stockholm or Turku.

 Though skilled baristas have access to modern coffee equipment like Hario V60 drippers, we were drawn to the cafe’s Bosco lever espresso machine imported from Naples.
 We love sipping expertly pulled espressos at Napoli cafes, but we also love drinking third wave coffee in comfort.
 At Stockholm Espresso Club, we can do both at the same time

-In a neighborhood more famous for Portuguese food than third wave coffee, locating Milch is like finding a needle in a haystack.
+In a neighborhood more famous for Portuguese food than specialty coffee, locating Milch is like finding a needle in a haystack.
 However, don’t think that Milch is a hidden gem.
 This Hamburg cafe located in a former dairy shop and delicatessen has been popular among locals and tourists since it opened in 2014.